 Notwithstanding, Doan Law will execute reaffirmation agreements in the following limited two (2) instances.

-- Credit Unions: If you fail to execute a reaffirmation agreement where the credit union is the lender, they will close all your accounts with them.
-Thus, in most cases we typically advise our clients to simply bank at another credit union.
-However, for those clients with equity in their vehicles, a positive monthly budget, no other debts with the credit union, and who are certain they will pay off their vehicle without any difficulty, we will allow a reaffirmation agreement.
+- Credit Unions: If you fail to execute a reaffirmation agreement where the credit union is the lender, some will close all your accounts with them.
+In those instances, we typically advise our clients to simply bank at another credit union.
+However, for those clients with equity in their vehicles, a positive monthly budget, no other debts with the credit union, and who are certain they will pay off their vehicle without any difficulty, we will not oppose a reaffirmation agreement.
 Unlike other lenders, credit union reaffirmation agreements also do not require any Court Hearings.

 Bottom line, reaffirmation agreements are frowned upon and rarely necessary.
 Thus, Doan Law will only forward reaffirmation agreements to our clients for consideration in very limited circumstances.